bom-d-van/qpencoding/README.md

 qpencoding
 ==========

-A RFC 2045 Quoted-Printable Encoder / Decoder (with the reader part "stealed" from the Go Authors).
+A RFC 2045 Quoted-Printable Encoder / Decoder (with the reader part "stolen" from the Go Authors).